Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 You can get there by ferry or on a day trip from your hotel for a dream snorkeling day on the coral reef.

-Cozumel is great place for snorkeling in Mexico’s Yucatan Peninsula.
+Cozumel is a great place for snorkeling in Mexico’s Yucatan Peninsula.

 On the way to Tulum, I recommend stopping at one of the open-air cenotes located between Playa del Carmen and Tulum.

-I particularly recommend one of the cenotes: Azul, Cristalino, or Jardin del Eden.
+I particularly recommend Azul, Cristalino, or Jardin del Eden cenotes.

 Then, head to Playa Xpu-Ha beach for an afternoon of relaxation and snorkeling.
 Playa Xpu-Ha is one of the best spots for snorkeling in Tulum.